7 Free Art Programs For High School Students

 Summer programs at top universities can boost college applications for high school students pursuing the humanities or arts.
 Many institutions offer these programs for free or will financial aid, removing financial barriers and allowing you to build advanced art skills without the burden of high costs.
 Participating in these prestigious programs provides hands-on experience and strengthens your college applications by demonstrating a commitment to art.

 These programs are often highly selective, offering you the chance to work with leading artists and like-minded peers, gaining skills that will set you apart in future college admissions and career pursuits.
 We've compiled a list of 7 art programs for high school students, all either free or with full financial aid.
 Some even provide stipends, further enhancing their accessibility.
+Note that the following information is based on the most recent program, with dates subject to change but generally similar from year to year.

 Location: Remote — you can participate in this program from anywhere in the world!